dtudk/pythonsupport-page/docs/install/windows/verify.rst

       .. image:: /os/gifs/PS/conda-check-base.gif
          :width: 100%
          :align: center

+   .. dropdown:: If ``(base)`` does not show?
+      :animate: fade-in-slide-down
+      :color: danger
+      :icon: alert

+      You may have opened the *regular* PowerShell terminal which does not enable the Miniforge environment, and hence you will not have access to the installed Python and the packages.

+      It is important to search for :menuselection:`Miniforge Prompt` in the menu bar.
+If it does not exist, please try and install again, or stop by us.

 2. Type ``idle`` in the PowerShell window, then press :kbd:`Enter`.
    This should open a new window in which you can run Python code.